JourdanThomas/CubeSat/Swarm_decode/README.md

 ```

-You will also need a program in /home/pi/CubeSatSim/groundstation
+You will also need a program in /home/pi/CubeSatSim/groundstation/MTU_swarm
-This program is named: « swarm_packet.sh"
+This program is named: « swarm_packet.sh »

 The contents are:

-#### Serial number issue
+### Serial number issue
 By default, all antennas come with the same serial number, which makes it difficult to use multiple units simultaneously.
 To identify each antenna, you can run:
 `rtl_test`